× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 It’s entirely believable that she’ll succeed.

-More on Crickets Canada
+More on Canada Crickets

 Insect City Utopia: Inside the 'Cricket Reactor'